forcedotcom/sfdx-core/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+This repository only supports the Salesforce CLI Core libraries if you have a feature request that is not related to the Core Libraries but instead to the Salesforce CLI or the force commands please submit your issue to the forcedotcome/cli repo not this one.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]